Jonathan Oppenheimer

-Jonathan M. E. Oppenheimer (born 18 November 1969) is a South African billionaire businessman and conservationist, and the Executive Chairman of Oppenheimer Generations, a former executive of De Beers and a former vice-president of his family's firm, Anglo American Corporation.
+Jonathan M. E. Oppenheimer (born 18 November 1969) is a South African billionaire businessman and conservationist, and the executive chairman of Oppenheimer Generations, a former executive of De Beers and a former vice-president of his family's firm, Anglo American plc.

-Early life and education
+Early life

 Jonathan is the son of former De Beers chairman Nicky Oppenheimer; he is the great-grandson of Anglo-American founder Ernest Oppenheimer, who was the first generation of the family to chair (from 1929) the De Beers diamond mining company in South Africa, founded by Cecil Rhodes in 1888.

 He was educated at Harrow School and Christ Church, Oxford.
 He played first-class cricket for Oxford University Cricket Club.

 Career

 Jonathan Oppenheimer began his career working at N M Rothschild & Sons, then moved to Anglo American, where he became senior vice-president, in 1999.
 After leaving Anglo American in 2000, he filled numerous senior roles at De Beers diamond mining company in Southern Africa and London until 2012.
 He was the third generation of his family to lead De Beers.
 He was also involved in the transactions to de-list De Beers, in 2001, and to sell the Oppenheimer family stake to Anglo American, in 2012.
-This sale concluded 85 years of the Oppenheimer family's controlling position in the world's diamond trade.Nicky Oppenheimer & family He is currently the director of E. Oppenheimer & Son Ltd.
+This sale concluded 85 years of the Oppenheimer family's controlling position in the world's diamond trade.
+He is currently the director of E. Oppenheimer & Son Ltd.